Do you already have a draft white paper?

 Rick Maurer is a seasoned advisor to executives leading change and a published author.

 He wanted a white paper based on the new edition of his book, Beyond the Wall of Resistance.

 Rick already had a first draft packed with great ideas.

 Now he was looking for help to finish it up.

-I suggested a light edit, more graphics, an engaging page design done right in Word, and an effective call to action.
-Rick gave me the go-ahead… and was delighted with the results.
+I suggested a light edit, more graphics, engaging page design in Word, and an effective call-to-action.

 "It would be hard to overstate the quality of Gordon's work, and how easy it is to work with him," says Rick.

-"The first person I showed the final white paper to said, 'Wow!'” notes Rick.
-“I made a great choice working with him."
+"The first person I showed the final white paper to said, 'Wow!'
+I made a great choice working with him."